 - As a general rule, we don't delete reviews because they're user-generated content.
 However, if you misuse your user profile and we have to delete that, all the reviews attached to it will also be deleted.

-- It's not ok to misuse our reporting or notification tools, to threaten, abuse or blackmail companies, commit fraud, or carry out inappropriate behaviour in connection with using Trustpilot.
+- It's not ok to misuse our reporting or notification tools, to threaten, abuse or blackmail companies, commit fraud, or carry out inappropriate behavior in connection with using Trustpilot.